Once you’ve brined fried chicken, you’ll never cook it any other way. Brining is an easy way to ensure your chicken is juicy and has tons of flavor.

 That is also a good sign.

-It’s totally the brining that does it.
-Yes, it takes time.
+Yes, it takes time to brine chicken.
 Four hours to be exact.
 But it is beyond worth it.
 The meat is simply succulent.
 And my favorite new frying technique that I tried with this Garlic Fried Chicken, helps the meat cook perfectly while allowing the skin to stay perfectly golden brown.

 I’ve said perfect a lot in this post.
 I can’t help it.
-This.
-Fried.
-Chicken.
+This Brined Fried Chicken.
 Is.
 Perfect.

 Just make it, you’ll see.

-Combine water, 1/2 cup of kosher salt, brown sugar, 3 tablespoons summer savory and garlic powder together in a large pot or bowl.
-Stir until salt and sugar dissolve.
+Combine 1 quart water, 1/2 cup of kosher salt, brown sugar, 3 tablespoons summer savory and garlic powder together in a large pot.
+Heat over medium heat until salt and sugar dissolve.

 Place chicken pieces in a gallon size bag.
 Pour brine over the chicken.
 Seal and refrigerate for at least 2 hours but not more than 4.
 You can also complete this step in a non-reactive bowl with a lid.